wmason1997/WM-Horiseon-Marketing/README.md

 # Code Refactor of Horiseon Marketing Webpage

+# Description #
-Description: I have refactored the Horiseon marketing agency's webpage to follow accessibility standards by adding alt attributes.
+ I have refactored the Horiseon marketing agency's webpage to follow accessibility standards by adding alt attributes.
 I have also refactored the CSS and HTML to meet the additonal acceptance criteria.

 The starter code to be refactored was from the Develop folder of the coding-boot-camp/urban-octo-telegram repository on GitHub.